 Local day passes

 Minatomirai One-Day Pass: This pass offers a return trip from most Tokyu Line stations to Yokohama as well as unlimited use of the Minatomirai Line.
-It costs ¥870, which saves you ¥100 if traveling to and from Shibuya (on the Toyoko Line) plus whatever you would spend on the line afterwards.
-This means you could visit Chinatown (Motomachi Chukagai Station), Osanbashi Pier (Nihon-Odori Station), Yokohama’s Red Brick Warehouse (Bashamichi Station), the Cup Noodles Museum (Minatomirai Station) and Yokohama itself.
+It costs ¥920.
+Thi would allow you to visit Chinatown (Motomachi Chukagai Station), Osanbashi Pier (Nihon-Odori Station), Yokohama’s Red Brick Warehouse (Bashamichi Station), the Cup Noodles Museum (Minatomirai Station) and Yokohama itself.
 Keep in mind these places are mostly within walking distance though, so be sure to check maps first.

 Airport travel to Yokohama

 If you’re heading straight to Yokohama from either Narita or Haneda (hopefully the latter, for your sake), there are some simple options to choose from.

 Narita to Yokohama: The cheapest way to get from Narita to Yokohama is on the JR Sobu rapid service, which changes into the Yokosuka Line when it reaches Tokyo.
 This journey takes about 2 hours and costs just under ¥2,000.